bndes/trubudget-bndes/README.md

     TRUW001A_TRU_PASS – Password of Trubudget service user

 2. Link the volumes to folders located outside the container.
 The volume "control" needs to be linked to a folder with daily backup.
-Move the file "control/executionData.json" to this external folder.
 The volumes "data" and "log" do not need daily backup.